brunorijsman/cascade-cpp/README.md

     make test

-To build and run unit tests, and produce code coverage report in coverage/coverage-test.html:
+To build and run unit tests, and produce code coverage report in coverage/coverage-test.html (on a Mac this also opens the coverage report in the browser):

     make test-coverage

+To produce the data for all experiments:

+    make data

+The produce the data for specific set of experiments:

+    # Choose one of these
+    make data-papers
+    make data-papers-subset
+    make data-performance
+    make data-zero-handling